gopi-123/Wifi_issue/README.md

-# Wifi Adapter Issue solving in ubuntu and Windows  (HP Laptop)
+# Wifi Adapter Issue solving in ubuntu and Windows  (HP Laptop) --
 sample testing github

+**Wireleass LAN Adapter -- Realtek RTL8723BE 802.11 bgn Wi-Fi Adapter**

 Problem:
 Cannot see own wireless network but can see others around me